 About Common Read

-The Common Read Project
+The Common Read Program

 The purpose of the Common Read program is to encourage incoming first-year and other students at the University of Michigan-Flint to read a common book prior to and/or early in the academic year.
 The book and the events surrounding it are intended to emphasize the importance of reading to higher education and an informed and enriched life, to make possible conversations and relationships based on the shared reading experience, and to integrate the campus into national and global culture and discussions.